Shana, it’s time for another brilliant and exciting Hpathy Quiz! You don’t have any of your usual “announcements”, do you? Good!

 - I am both tired/ sleepy and nervous.
 Feel sleep deprived.
 But also cheerful and energetic around people.

 - Tongue: Pink with a light greyish coating, especially toward the back of my tongue, rough or jagged line down the middle.

 - Body temperature: Colder than normal

-Beth, can you see the repertory chart?
-It says _______________ is in first place.
+Beth, can you see the repertory chart I sent you?
+It says _______________ is in 1st place.
 Try to buy the 30C potency.
 Drop two pellets into half a bottle of water (small bottle).
 Succuss the bottle 5 times before each dose.
 A dose is a sip.
 Take a dose every half hour until you’ve got the case under control, then move to once an hour, ultimately 3 times a day, then twice a day…in other words, as you get better, take less and less often.